-- Pre-primary education helps children build skills for academic and life-long success;
+Pre-primary education helps children build skills for academic and life-long success;

-- Countries will only be able to reach and exceed their development goals when their youngest children get a strong start;
+Countries will only be able to reach and exceed their development goals when their youngest children get a strong start;

 ECONOMIC AND LASTING IMPACT OF EARLY EDUCATION

-COORDINATED EARLY INTERVENTIONS
+COORDINATED EARLY INTERVENTIONS ACROSS SECTORS

-INCREASING MOMENTUM FOR EARLY CHILDHOOD EDUCATION
+BEST PRACTICES FOR PRIORITIZING EARLY CHILDHOOD EDUCATION

 Banner photo: Photo by Photo by Philip Laubner/Catholic Relief Services.